opensearch-project/opensearch-migrations/deployment/copilot/README.md

 Deploy migration solution infrastructure composed of resources deployed by CDK and Copilot

 Options:
   --skip-bootstrap          Skip one-time setup of installing npm package, bootstrapping CDK, and building Docker images.
-  --skip-copilot-init     Skip one-time Copilot initialization of app, environments, and services --copilot-app-name      [string, default: migration-copilot] Specify the Copilot application name to use for deployment --destroy-region        Destroy all CDK and Copilot CloudFormation stacks deployed, excluding the Copilot app level stack, for the given region and return to a clean state.
+  --skip-copilot-init       Skip one-time Copilot initialization of app, environments, and services --copilot-app-name        [string, default: migration-copilot] Specify the Copilot application name to use for deployment --destroy-env             Destroy all CDK and Copilot CloudFormation stacks deployed, excluding the Copilot app level stack, for the given env/stage and return to a clean state.
   --destroy-all-copilot     Destroy Copilot app and all Copilot CloudFormation stacks deployed for the given app across all regions.
+  --auth-header-value       [string, default: null] Prepared "authorization" header to provide the Replayer, i.e. Basic YWRtaW46QWRtaW4xMjMh.
+This will override a CDK configured FGAC master user auth header if setup
+  --aws-auth-header-user    [string, default: null] Plaintext username to provide the Replayer to construct an "authorization" header.
+Used in conjunction with --aws-auth-header-secret.
+This will override a CDK configured FGAC master user auth header if setup
+  --aws-auth-header-secret  [string, default: null] Secret ARN or Secret name from AWS Secrets Manager to provide the Replayer to construct an "authorization" header.
+Used in conjunction with --aws-auth-header-user.
+This will override a CDK configured FGAC master user auth header if setup
   -r, --region              [string, default: us-east-1] Specify the AWS region to deploy the CloudFormation stacks and resources.
   -s, --stage               [string, default: dev] Specify the stage name to associate with the deployed resources

 ```